rawaabaessa/bootcamp-final-project-halls-platform/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# Project Name

+Project Name: Qaah Platform
+## Getting Started

+1. Make sure you have PHP and Composer installed on your machine.

+2. Download the Qaah Platform project from its GitHub repository to your local machine.

+3. Open your favorite text editor and navigate to the project folder.

+4. Install all the required dependencies using Composer by running the following command:
+<code>composer install</code>
+5. Create an `.env` file by duplicating the `.env.example` file provided in the project.
+Make sure to set your database information in this file.

+6. Run the following command to generate a secret key for your Laravel application: `php artisan key:generate`

+7. Run the following command to execute the migrations and create the database structure: `php artisan migrate`

+8. Run the following command to start the built-in Laravel development server: `php artisan serve`

+The MySQL database file (`script.sql`) can be found at the path `database/script.sql`.

 <!-- ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: